 LSci 51/Psych 56L: Acquisition of Language

-Lecture 3

-Theoretical perspectives
+Lecture 3 Theoretical perspectives

 Announcements

 Be working on the review questions and HW1

-HW1 is due 10/4/19 at 2:50pm (remember not to submit the assignment until you've completed all the questions)
+HW1 is due 10/9/20 at 2:50pm (remember not to submit the assignment until you've completed all the questions)

-Reminder: The review questions (and any notes you take on them) can be used during the exam.
+Reminder: The review questions (and any notes you take on them) can be used during the timed assessments.
 Electronic versions of these are fine (no need for hard copies).

+Post your questions & like other people's questions for discussion/review for next time.
+(After that, Timed Assessment 1 will be open to take until 10/12/20.)

 TA office hours are now available and active (so come visit!)

 Theoretical viewpoints

+The question

-The question "It is obvious that children have some quality of mind that explains why they learn to talk but kittens, for example, do not" - Hoff 2008, p.254
+"It is obvious that children have some quality of mind that explains why they learn to talk but kittens, for example, do not" - Hoff 2008, p.254

 Not obvious what this quality is.

 Idea 1: Children have specialized (domain-specific) knowledge about how language works.
 Idea 2: Children's domain-general cognitive processes allow them to acquire language while a kitten's do not.

-Chomskyan revolution

-Chomsky 1957: Syntactic Structures

-Innovation: What speakers do is not as

-interesting as the mental grammar that

-underlies what speakers do
+Chomskyan revolution Chomsky 1957: Syntactic Structures Innovation: What speakers do is not as interesting as the mental grammar that underlies what speakers do